Personal Finance

 iStock

 Our evaluations and opinions are not influenced by our advertising relationships, but we may earn a commission from our partners’ links.
-This content is created independently from TIME’s editorial staff.
+This content is created by TIME Stamped, under TIME’s direction and produced in accordance with TIME’s editorial guidelines and overseen by TIME’s editorial staff.
 Learn more about it.

-updated: May 28, 2024
+updated: August 13, 2024

 Peer-to-peer (P2P) lending, also known as marketplace lending, has existed since 2005, when fintech company Zopa launched the first P2P lending platform.
 Since then, P2P lending has grown into a multibillion-dollar industry, offering interesting opportunities for both individual investors and borrowers.